concur/developer.concur.com/src/api-guides/hotelservice2/faq.markdown

 Q: Will `ReadItinerary` be invoked if my connection is lost during the reservation request?

-A: If the connection is lost (e.g. browser closed) before the reservation request is completed, the `ReadItinerary` request will not be invoked.
-The request to twShopTrip.asp occurs after the reservation completes and it is for this page that the `ReadItinerary` request is invoked.
+A: If the connection is lost (for example, browser closed) before the reservation request is completed, the `ReadItinerary` request will not be invoked.
+The request to `twShopTrip.asp` occurs after the reservation completes and it is for this page that the `ReadItinerary` request is invoked.

 ***